Do you need help with the screaming of your speech delayed child? I get it, Friend. Boy, do I get it.

 Years of my son’s horrific, ear-piercing, ice-cube on a nerve, never-ending screaming nearly killed me.
+And it took me way too long to understand that his screaming was related to a severe speech delay.
 It was brutal.
 Trying to discipline his screaming out of him using traditional parenting approaches was likely the one of my biggest mistakes.

 My son screams bloody-murder to get our attention.
 He interrupts constantly.
 What do I do?

-So in this episode, I share a bit of our story while doing my best to offer insight and support for moms navigating the child struggling with speech and language.
+So in this episode, I share a bit of our story with my own son.
+Girl, I get it!
+And I’m offering my insight and support for moms navigating the child who’s constantly screaming.
 Let’s talk about:

 Remember, Friend, behavior is information.
-Together, we mommas can rally together so that we can rally around our kids to support them with tools and strategies they need to thrive.
+Together, we mommas can rally together and support our kids with tools and strategies they need to thrive.

 Podcast Audio Text